slgrobotics/robots_bringup/Docs/Ubuntu-RPi/README.md

 rm zero.file
 ```

-Then make an img file - using, for example, Win32DiskImager, and zip it on a PC.
-To restore it to an SD card, use Balena Etcher (it accepts compressed images).
+Then make an img file:
+- Windows: using, for example, _Win32DiskImager_, and zip it on a PC.
+To restore it to an SD card, use _Balena Etcher_ (it accepts compressed images).
+- Ubuntu: _gnome-disks_ can be used to create image of SD card or write (restore) an image to SD card. _Balena Etcher_ is also available on Linux.
+You can compress image file using right-click menu in File Manager.

 Here is more info: